 Is it true, that ...?

 ... an arapaima can also breathe 'normal' air?
-This statement is disputed.
-Some claim that the arapaimas are able to gasp for air as a particular adaptation characteristic to the extreme habitats in South America.
+Yes, the arapaimas are able to gasp for air as a particular adaptation characteristic to the extreme habitats in South America.
 If, for example, the oxygen content decreases in the water, then the arapaimas rise to the surface and breathe using their lung-like air sacs – but this does not make them lungfish!

 Animal sponsors sought